 Cranberry White Chocolate Macadamia Nut Cookies

-- 1 Tablespoon Cognac or Brandy may use vanilla extract instead
+- 1 Tablespoon Cognac or Brandy (See Tip 1)

-- Preheat oven to 375° F. Line baking sheet with parchment paper or silicon mat.
+- Preheat oven to 375° F. Line baking sheet with parchment paper or silicone mat.
 Set aside.

 - Beat butter with electric mixer on high until creamy.
 Add granulated sugar and brown sugar; continue beating until creamy.
 Add egg and Cognac; beat on high until light and fluffy.
 Add salt and baking soda; continue beating until fully incorporated.